LibraryCarpentry/lc-curation-workflows/episodes/02-file-review.md

 Reviewing deposited research files quality can seem abstract when thinking about it hypothetically.
 The exercise below is tailored to further our understanding of file review by spending some time with example files.
 The exercise asks you to identify problems with the files and suggest resolutions.
 The Solution copy of the example files shows ways of resolving the issues.

-> ## File Review Challenge
+> ## Exercise: File Review Challenge
 >
 > Review the example files for inclusion in a research compendium.
 Make recommendations to resolve any issues.
 In real life, you would communicate with the researchers to resolve any missing files or problematic issues you found.
 >
-> - The depositors submitted a file list document: 2018-Kim-Documentation.docx Are all files present?
+> - The depositors submitted a file list document: 2018-Kim-Documentation.docx.
+Are all files present?
 > - The study mnemonic “2018-Kim” will be used for this example.
 Do the files follow the appropriate naming convention?
 > - Do all the files open?
 If not what is the problem?
 > - Record file sizes.
 Does anything look off?